camdoherty/fluxfce-simplified/README.md

 ## Installation

 <p style="color:orange;">
-  <strong>WARNING:</strong> Running the install command will change your theme to Aditawa (Day) and Adwaita-dark (Night) and change desktop wallpapers to white (Day) / black (Night).
+  <strong>WARNING:</strong> Running the install command will change your theme to Adwaita (Day) and Adwaita-dark (Night) and change desktop wallpapers to white (Day) / black (Night).
 This is expected behavior but UX will be improved in a later release.
 </p>